 People often use words like aggressive, arrogant, and confident as if the words described actual behavior.
 They don’t.
 They describe an interpretation of another person’s behavior.

 Sometimes it’s challenging to find the right words.
 In cases like that, having a recording can help.
-And if that isn’t possible, find an example of the behavior you do want – a video would be helpful here – and use that behavior as the baseline for future feedback and development.
+And if that isn’t possible, find an example of the behavior you do want – a video would be helpful here – and use that behavior as the development goal and build your feedback on how Sean does in relation to it.

-Here’s a vague development goal I found online recently: Improve communication skills.
-This site has other similar development goals like “build coaching skills” or “gain leadership experience.”
+For example, here’s a development goal I found online recently: Improve communication skills.

-The challenge with each of these examples is that there is no indication about where to focus a development effort, and there are many possibilities.
+The challenge here is that there is no indication about where to focus a development effort, and there are many possibilities.
 Let’s take communication as an example.

 Is it written communication?
 Oral?
 If oral communication, it could be anything from delivering feedback to making a presentation.
 If making a presentation, it could be how to do PowerPoint, effective gestures, how to use your voice, etc.